perrin-isir/xpag/README.md

 In GCRL, agents have a goal, and the reward mainly depends on the degree of achievement of that goal.
 To manage goals, *xpag* introduces a dedicated module called "goal-setter".
-Although it works similarly to an environment wrapper, it is separated from it because in some cases the "goal-setter" should be considered as an independent entity (e.g. a teacher), or as a part of the agent itself.
+Although it works like an environment wrapper, it is separated from the environment because in some cases the "goal-setter" should be considered as an independent entity (e.g. a teacher), or as a part of the agent itself.

 *xpag* relies on a single reinforcement learning loop (the `learn()`